SGL Carbon: Composite Solutions

 Low weight combined with high rigidity and strength are the key benefits of the products provided by the Composite Solutions (CS) business unit.
 The unit focuses on the production of customer-specific components and tailor-made solutions made of composite materials based on glass and carbon fibers.
 Battery housing applications and GRP leaf springs as well as various types of carbon-based friction materials for the automotive industry are CS's main focus.

 Locations

-At the end of 2018, SGL Carbon had a total of 31 production sites (17 in Europe, 8 in North America and 6 in Asia).
-In Germany – in addition to its headquarters in Wiesbaden –t he company has a total of five production facilities, located in Meitingen (near Augsburg), in Bonn in Wackersdorf, in Limburg and in Willich.
+At the end of 2024, SGL Carbon had a total of 29 production sites (17 in Europe, 8 in North America and 4 in Asia).
+In Germany – in addition to its headquarters in Wiesbaden – the company has a total of five production facilities, located in Meitingen (near Augsburg), in Bonn in Wackersdorf, in Limburg and in Willich.

-In addition, SGL Carbon has an extensive service and distribution network with which it supplies its customers in approximately 100 countries worldwide.
+In addition, SGL Carbon has an extensive service and distribution network in approximately 80 countries worldwide with which it supplies its customers.